 Regardless of the reason why you moved abroad, getting accustomed to a new environment is complicated.
 Travelling for lengthy periods of time can be very hard on a student, especially if this is their first experience of living alone.

 In addition to this, students are expected to work on their academic performance and get adjusted to the new location and culture only few days after arrival.
-Even though the experience is known as the most thrilling and educational opportunity, loneliness is a common challenge of every student who is forced out of their regular routine.
+Even though the experience is known as the most thrilling and educational opportunity, loneliness when studying abroad is a common challenge of every student who is forced out of their regular routine.

 Before you even start studying abroad, consider these loneliness reduction tricks.
 They will allow you to enjoy your new adventure!